Military - Men

 Arthur Guest and the 320th Anti-Aircraft Balloon Battalion

-On D-Day June 6, 1944, 160,000 allied troops invaded Normandy Beaches in France with the goal of overtaking the Germans and gaining control of the beach.
+On D-Day June 6, 1944, 160,000 allied troops invaded Normandy Beaches in France with the goal of overtaking the Germans and gaining control of the beaches.
 Pushing German forces inland would allow more US and allied troops, tanks and supplies to enter the war and ultimately defeat the Germans.

 In order to establish a presence on the beach, troops landed and fought their way forward while under attack from German air and ground fire.
-A group of Black soldiers known as the 320th Anti-Aircraft Balloon Battalion, VLA (Very Low Altitude) also stormed Normandy Beach.
-They fought to establish and maintain a position on the beach and they were responsible for floating helium-filled balloons attached to small bombs, up to 2000 feet in the sky.
+A group of Black soldiers known as the 320th Anti-Aircraft Balloon Battalion, VLA (Very Low Altitude) Unit also stormed Normandy Beach.
+They fought to establish and maintain a position on the beach, and they were responsible for floating helium-filled balloons attached to small bombs, up to 2000 feet in the sky.
 The balloons made it difficult for German planes to fly low enough to shoot at ground troops.

 It was my honor to interview Mr. Arthur Guest on July 3, 2014, at his home in Charleston, SC.
 He is one of the last known living African Americans from the 320th Anti-Aircraft Balloon Battalion.

 FindFamilyRoots.com: I want to first thank you Mr. Guest for meeting with me today.
 How old are you Mr. Guest?